daika7ana/Lumen-urlshortener/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Sqiz.me, please send an e-mail to Dan-Radu Pana at danradu.pana@gmail.com.
+If you discover a security vulnerability in my code or in any of the packages that I use in this project, please email me at danradu.pana@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+GNU General Public License v3.0

+See COPYING to see the full text.